Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Introduction

-Unlike these two lines of research, our proposed ITCA is a global criterion that measures prediction accuracy in relation to prediction resolution.
+ITCA is a criterion for global class combination.
 Given a multi-class prediction algorithm, say random forest, ITCA is defined as a weighted prediction accuracy, in which each data point is weighted by the entropy attributable to its class.
-As a result, ITCA balances the trade-off between prediction accuracy and resolution, thus offering guidance for finding an ``optimal" class label combination.
-As the first criterion that guides the combination of class labels, ITCA has broad applications, including medical diagnosis and prognosis, cancer survival prediction, user demographics prediction, and cell type classification.
-We will demonstrate these applications in Section \ref{sec:applications}.
-A prominent advantage of ITCA is that it is adaptive to all classification algorithms, thus allowing practitioners to choose the most suitable classification algorithm for a specific task.
+As a result, ITCA balances the trade-off between prediction accuracy and classification resolution, thus offering guidance for finding an ``optimal" class label combination.
+In particular, ITCA can guide where to cut in an ND method's binary tree of classes so that a class combination can be determined.
+ITCA has broad applications, including medical diagnosis and prognosis, cancer survival prediction, user demographics prediction, and cell type classification.
+We will demonstrate these applications in Section~\ref{sec:applications}.
+A prominent advantage of ITCA is its adaptivity to all classification algorithms, thus allowing practitioners to choose the most suitable classification algorithm for a specific task.
 As a side note, one may intuitively consider using a clustering algorithm to combine similar classes; for example, one may use the $K$-means algorithm or the hierarchical clustering algorithm to cluster the $K_0$ class centers into $K < K_0$ clusters, so that the $K_0$ observed classes are correspondingly combined into $K$ classes (see Section \ref{sec:exp}).
 However, this intuitive approach has a drawback: since a distance metric is required to define the class centers and their distances, a gap exists between the choices of a metric and a classification algorithm.
 In other words, clustering-guided class combination based on a certain metric (e.g., Euclidean distance) does not guarantee to optimize the classification accuracy of a specific algorithm (e.g., support vector machine with Gaussian kernel).
 In contrast, ITCA does not have this drawback because it is defined based on the classification accuracy of the algorithm.